milankarman/FastStronghold/README.md

 ### Nether Portal Tracking

 Make sure that you have FastStronghold open before you start your speedrun.
 Now as soon as you enter the nether hit F3+C. FastStronghold will remember that location as your portal location and it will be shown on the FastStronghold display.
-Now any time you press F3+C the FastStronghold display will calculate in what direction your portal is and it will tell you the height difference between you and your portal.
+Now any time you press F3+C while still in the nether FastStronghold will calculate and display in what direction your portal is and it will tell you the height difference between you and your portal.

 ### Video Tutorial